eigenkarmanetwork/EKN/database_migration/README.md

 Second, update etn.database._create_database to have the new structure you want.
 Ensure that you change the version value in the INSERT statement.

 Third, create a file in database_migration.versions under the name v{MAJOR}_{MINOR}_{PATCH}.py.
 Ensure that file has a function called update with the type signature Callable[[DatabaseManager], None].
 This function calls all the necessary SQL commands to change the current version to your new version.
+Ensure this function changes the etn_settings table to reflect the new version.

 Fourth, update database_migration.update to import the file you created in step three, then add the entry into main_database_versions.
 The key should be your new version without the v, and then the value should be v{MAJOR}_{MINOR}_{PATCH}.update.